ssardina-research/cfond-asp/experiments/README.md

 INFO: done
 ```

 Here the resulting CSV has the states of that single run definition.
-In contrast, the following command generates a CSV table for four run sets all together:
+In contrast, the following command generates a CSV table for four run sets all together (i.e., `cfondasp1-fsat.FOND`, `cfondasp1-reg.FOND`, `cfondasp2-fsat.FOND`, and `cfondasp2-reg.FOND`):

 ```shell
 $ table-generator cfondasp-21-07-24/*.xml.bz2